pimcore/pimcore/doc/Development_Documentation/20_Extending_Pimcore/13_Bundle_Developers_Guide/05_Pimcore_Bundles/01_Installers.md

-The methods receive a [Schema](http://docs.doctrine-project.org/projects/doctrine-dbal/en/latest/reference/schema-representation.html) object which can be used to modify the database in an object oriented way and a `Version` object which contains metadata on the current migration and provides an `addSql()` method to register raw SQL queries which should be executed instead of the schema changes.
+The methods receive a [Schema](http://docs.doctrine-project.org/projects/doctrine-dbal/en/latest/reference/schema-representation.html) object which can be used to modify the database in an object oriented way and a `Version` object which contains metadata on the current migration.
+The `Version` class also provides an `addSql()` method to register raw SQL queries which should be executed instead of the schema changes.
 Please see the Docrine Migrations documentation for details (the version on a normal migration is available as `$this->version` and a normal migration class provides an `addSql` method which in turn is delegated to the version);

 In addition to those methods, a couple of before/after methods are available to execute logic before or after install/uninstall migrations.
 In addition, `executeMigration` and `migrateToVersion` methods can be used to specifically execute a certain